sagemath/trac_to_gh/Issue 4396.md

 # Issue 4396: create a "sage -develupgrade" command, that upgrades to the latest devel version

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4396

 Original creator: was